Oops! Sorry!!

 Tower Garden Growing Guide

-Discover how easy it is to grow nutrient-dense greens, vegetables, and herbs at home with Tower Garden by Juice Plus!
-This step-by-step guide walks you through starting seedlings in rockwool, transferring them to your vertical hydroponic garden, and maintaining your Tower Garden for vibrant, healthy produce.
-Whether you’re a beginner or a seasoned gardener, you’ll find everything you need to succeed with Tower Garden’s aeroponic system.
+Discover how easy it is to nurture nutrient-dense greens, vegetables, and herbs at home with Tower Garden by Juice Plus.
+This step-by-step guide covers starting seedlings in rockwool, transferring to your vertical hydroponic garden, and maintaining the system for vibrant, healthy produce.
+Whether you’re a beginner or seasoned gardener, you’ll succeed with Tower Garden’s aeroponic system.

 Rockwool cubes and a seedling in a rockwool cube for Tower Garden vertical hydroponic gardening